Conformation Judging Breeding Editorial History

 LET’S TALK ABOUT STRUCTURE with Stephanie Seabrook Hedgepath The old adage, “No Hoof, No Horse,” common in North America in the 18th century, speaks to how important the feet are to an animal.
 A lame horse is useless to its owner.
 The same principle can be applied to the dog “No Read more…

-History Conformation Judging
+Conformation Judging History

 History and discussion of the Staffordshire Bull Terrier Breed Standard